-Employees appointed to posts not approved

-Department Level Date of Appointment No. appointed Reason for appointment when no established post exist

-None None None None None
+Employees appointed to posts not approved Department Level Date of Appointment No. appointed Reason for appointment when no established post exist None None None None None CONANAENTS: A. a are appreciate on C)rganagram/astablishment

-00000000000

 COMMENTS: Appointments are only done when posts are approved on Organogram/establishment.